 Cons: Workouts and training plans not as extensive as TrainerRoad

 Zwift’s biggest feature and its unique selling point is the ability to ride in a virtual world against or alongside other people from across the world.
 It’s totally immersive.
 It makes indoor cycling a game and the result is that it makes turbo training fun and engaging.
 If you use Zwift with a smart trainer, the level of resistance adjusts to match the terrain so when you're going up a climb, it really does feel like it.

 There's a guest world every day, too.
-These are all real locations – London, Yorkshire, Innsbruck, Richmond, Bologna – and the riding options are more limited.
+These are all real locations to a greater or lesser extent – London, Paris, Yorkshire, Innsbruck, Richmond, France – and the riding options are more limited.

 It’s a massive multiplayer game in essence, and you can race people from all over the world.
 There are many organised events, from training rides to races, so you can ride with people of a similar fitness and get a really good workout.
 The races are particularly realistic and can push you really hard, because it’s always motivating to chase someone, even in the virtual world.